-Broking & Agency
+Broking & Agency experience

 In addition, we act for a number of international brokers who place business into the London Market.
 We also assist with the passporting of EU intermediaries to provide insurance to UK consumers.